-The primary year’s program is deliberately designed to help children develop independence and respect as they learn, so that they are prepared to embrace the opportunities that are present.
+The primary year’s program is deliberately designed to help children develop independence and respect as they learn so that they are prepared to embrace the opportunities that are present.
 And as the child grows and moves through higher levels of education, it is these learning skills that will be critical to their success.
-At a very young age, our children are immersed into thrilling adventures, where, with every rush of adrenaline, their confidence grows.
+At a very young age, our children are immersed in thrilling adventures, where, with every rush of adrenaline, their confidence grows.
 There are various strategies we use to shape our children into confident young adults.
 It starts with an assembly roster.
-Every child from Grade 1 onwards has to, by design, speak in the assembly- a poem, a story, a doha or anything relevant to the occasion.
+Every child from Grade 1 onwards has to, by design, speak in the assembly- a poem, a story, a Doha or anything relevant to the occasion.
 Research says that the most common fear in the world is that of public speaking.
 It is our commitment to help every student overcome that fear and the results of our efforts are all too evident.

 We also have a Theatre programme.
 Children from the Theatre group perform in front of the school on a regular basis and of course on the Annual Day.
-Children of Grade 1 onwards prepare small plays, which are then presented during lunch breaks.
+Children from Grade 1 onwards prepare small plays, which are then presented during lunch breaks.

 We have adopted a child-centric approach and our curriculum is based on the theory of Multiple Intelligences.
 Therefore we promote different areas of learning to keep in mind the fact that every child learns in a different way and at his/her own pace.
 In order to achieve this aim, we have introduced the “EDUCATION LAB” or “THE LEAPFROG PROGRAMME” for our students in Grades 1,2 and 3.